philsmy/rails-nginx-passenger-ubuntu/README.markdown

 If you want, reboot and see so the webserver is starting as it should.

-Installning ImageMagick and RMagick (Optional)
+Installing ImageMagick and RMagick (Optional)
 -----------------------------------

 If you want to install the latest version of ImageMagick.
 I used MiniMagick that shell-out to the mogrify command, worked really well for me.